-'''

-eventTable(amount.units = NA, time.units = NA)
+Initializes an object of class 'EventTable' with methods for adding and querying dosing and observation records eventTable(amount.units = NA, time.units = NA)

-'''

-time.units

-string denoting the time units, e.g., "hours", "days".
+amount.units string denoting the amount dosing units, e.g., "mg", "ug".
+Default to NA to denote unspecified units.
+It could also be a solved rxode2 object.
+In that case, eventTable(obj) returns the eventTable that was used to solve the rxode2 object. time.units string denoting the time units, e.g., "hours", "days".
 Default to "hours".

-An eventTable is an object that consists of a data.frame storing ordered time-stamped events of an (unspecified) PK/PD dynamic system, units (strings) for dosing and time records, plus a list of functions to add and extract event records.
+An eventTable is an object that consists of a data.frame storing ordered time- stamped events of an (unspecified) PK/PD dynamic system, units (strings) for dosing and time records, plus a list of functions to add and extract event records.
 Currently, events can be of two types: dosing events that represent inputs to the system and sampling time events that represent observations of the system with 'amount.units' and 'time.units', respectively.